infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 _**NOTE:** The infinit-acl binary provides additional options to better manage hierarchical permissions.
 Do not hesitate to rely on the help to learn more._

-Once the command has been run, Bob will be able to read and write files/directories in the root directory of Alice's 'shared' volume.
+Once the command has been run, Bob will be able to read and write files/directories in the root directory of Alice's "shared" volume.

 #### Inheritance ####